codekopf/3S/readme.md

 * Check scrapping failure for IllegalArgumentException
 * Do not follow redirect / Check on redirect
 * Use Reactive Java - event on a processed page between frontend-backend
-* Make Lombok use LOG for log anotation
+* Make Lombok use LOG for a log annotation
 * Add redirect check
 * Replace get() method for execute